What do you think of when you hear the word “Legacy”?

 The Good – “Legacy” is what others will picture when they hear your name after you’re gone.
 You might want your legacy to be that you were a family man and cared for your community.
 Or maybe you were a devoted wife and mother.
 Or even a legacy of civil rights activism.

-The Bad – Sometimes “legacies” refer to the children of alumni who are three or four times more likely to be accepted into an ivy league school than other students who have as good (or better) admission test scores just because their parents went to that school.
+The Bad – Sometimes “legacies” refer to the children of alumni who are three or four times more likely to be accepted into an Ivy League school than other students who have as good (or better) admission test scores just because their parents went to that school.

 The Ugly – “Legacy” can also refer to outdated computer systems.
 As you probably guessed, that’s the one I want to talk about in a cyber security newsletter.